 Recipient shall be a junior or senior, declared a major in any content area within Early Childhood Education, Elementary Education, Middle School Education, or Secondary Education.
 First preference will be given to those in the process of submitting paperwork for International Student Teaching placement, and second preference will be given to those participating in a Study Abroad program.

-Must be admitted or demonstrate eligibility for admission to teacher education, have a 3.00 GPA or better overall, in major and in education courses.
-Must submit the following documents: a formal letter of application, a written statement entitled "What can I give to education that no one else can?" and 2 formal letters of recommendation.
+Must be admitted or demonstrate eligibility for admission to Teacher Education, have a 3.00 grade point or better overall, in major, and in education courses, and submit the following documents: a formal letter of application, a written statement entitled “What can I give to education that no one else can?”, and 2 formal letters of recommendation.
 One letter from a Teacher Education staff member and one letter from outside Teacher Education.
 PLEASE USE RECOMMENDATION FORM PROVIDED.

 Admission to Northwest or 3.00 GPA in previous college coursework.
 High scholarship.
 Based on financial need.
-Letter of recommendation from at least one teacher who can speak of student's probability for success and knows of student's desire to become a teacher.
+Letter of recommendation from at least one teacher who can speak of student’s probability for success and know of student’s desire to become a teacher.
 PLEASE USE RECOMMENDATION FORM PROVIDED.

 Recipient shall be an entering freshman, shall have a minimum high school GPA of 3.00, and have declared an academic major in the area of education.
 Preference shall be given to students from Mills County, Iowa.
 Nodaway, Worth, or Atchison Counties in Missouri may be considered if a student from Mills County does not qualify.

 Recipient shall be working toward a degree in Elementary or Secondary Education and be completing his/her student teaching requirement.
 Academic achievement and financial need will be leading criteria.

 Recipients will be entering freshmen who have graduated from a Missouri high school, rank in the upper 10 percent of their graduating class, score at or near the upper 90th percentile on the ACT or SAT, demonstrate financial need and are majoring in Elementary Education.